Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Methods

+To facilitate interpretation and inference, additional assumptions might be considered about the possible dependence of VE on calendar time and time since vaccination.
+Observe that (\ref{estimand}) can be re-expressed as

-where $\lambda_j^z(k)=P\{Y_j^z(k)=1$ $\mid Y_j^z(k-1)=0 \}$ is the counterfactual (discrete time) hazard of the outcome at time $k$ of trial $j$ under vaccine regimen $z$.
-Following \citet[][Ch.~17]{HernanAndRobins}, Section \ref{inference} describes a plug-in VE estimator based on (\ref{identity}).
-Specifically, inverse probability weighted estimators of the counterfactual hazards are proposed based on an assumed marginal structural model (MSM) which allows the outcome hazard to depend on calendar time, time since vaccination, or both.
-The following section compares several MSM specifications.
+where $\lambda_j^{a}(k)=P\{Y_j^{a}(k)=1 \mid Y_j^{a}(k-1)=0 ,E_j=1\}$ is the (discrete time) hazard of the potential outcome at time $k$ of trial $j$ under perfect adherence to vaccine regimen $A_j=a$.
+In this section, different models for $\lambda_j^a(k)$ are considered, which we refer to as marginal structural models \citep[MSMs;][]{RobinsMSM2000}.
+These MSMs specify how the potential outcome hazards depend on calendar time, time since vaccination, or both.
+Recalling that time in weeks since the start of a given trial is indexed by $k$, note that time $k$ of trial $j$ corresponds to calendar time $j+k$.